 My wife, Rachel and I don’t use an alarm clock and haven’t done so in years.
 We just wake up when our bodies tell us to wake up.
 For whatever it’s worth, she likes to sleep in as well (I ruined her)!

-This normally takes me about three hours to do all of these tasks (excluding the reading and exercise).
+This normally takes me about three to four hours to do all of these tasks (excluding the reading and exercise).
 Sometimes I do more than this, but this is what I do on a daily basis 95% of the time, Monday through Friday.

 I space these tasks out and watch a little bit of television in between.
 Around lunch time, I take an hour or so to eat and relax.
 I like to sit out by the pool on the wicker furniture and enjoy the sunshine (we live in Florida).